 To copy a file from your Win31 system to the desktop folder of your host Windows system, use the Copy File to Host Desktop item found in the Win31DOSBox program group.

-To print from Win31, print to the default printer in Win31; the output will be sent to your default Windows printer.
+To print from Win31, print to the default printer in Win31; the output will be sent to your default macOS printer.
 Three printers are provided:

 Change the default host printer for this system by following the instructions in the Drive and printer options settings section elsewhere on this page.